eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Demand and Capacity Management Kit/development-view/test-supplier.md

 *       the value for the property "customer"                       is <v_customer>
 *       the value for the property "LinkedDemandSeries"             contains at least one Entity "DemandSeries"
 *       the value for the property "linkedCapacityGroups"           is <v_linkedCapacityGroups>
-*       the value for the property "DemandVolatilityEntity"         tbc
 *       the value for the property "pointInTime"                    is <v_pointInTime>
 *       the value for the property "actualCapacity"                 is <v_actualCapacity>
 *       the value for the property "maximumCapacity"                is <v_maximumCapacity>